DavidMazarro/hacker-news-python-scraper/README.md

 ![GitHub Actions badge](https://github.com/DavidMazarro/hacker-news-python-scraper/actions/workflows/python-testing.yml/badge.svg)
 # Hacker News scraper (in Python)
-This is just a basic scraper that takes the first 30 entries from the Hacker News frontpage,
+This is just a basic scraper that takes the first 30 entries from the Hacker News frontpage, makes an object model of the entries content and performs a couple of operations (sorting entries by title, rank, num. of comments or points and filtering by num. of words in the title) over them.
+The program is intended for a take-home assignment as part of an interview process, but can be extended in a relatively easy way.

 ## Installation